Political question: Japan

 The postwar constitution gave the Supreme Court of Japan the power of judicial review.
 The court developed its own political question doctrine (統治行為; tōchikōi), in part to avoid interpreting Article 9 of the post-war pacifist constitution, which renounces war and the threat or use of force.
 Issues arising under Article 9 have included include the legitimacy of Japan's Self-Defense Force, the Treaty of Mutual Cooperation and Security between the United States and Japan, and the stationing of American forces in Japan.

 The Sunagawa case is considered the leading precedent on the political question doctrine in Japan.
 In 1957, demonstrators entered a then-American military base in the Tokyo suburb of Sunagawa, violating a special Japanese criminal law based on the US-Japan Security Treaty.
 A Tokyo District Court found that the US military's presence in Japan were unconstitutional under Article 9 of the Constitution and acquitted the defendants.
 The Japanese Supreme Court overturned the district court in a fast-track appeal, implicitly developing the political question doctrine in the ruling.
 The Court found it inappropriate for the judiciary to judge the constitutionality of highly political matters like the US-Japan Security Treaty, unless they expressly violate the Constitution.
 On the Security Treaty, the Court saw "an extremely high degree of political consideration," and "there is a certain element of incompatibility in the process of judicial determination of its constitutionality by a court of law which has as its mission the exercise of the purely judicial function."
 It therefore found that the question should be resolved by the Cabinet, Diet, and people through elections.
 The presence of American forces was held to not violate Article 9 because they were not under Japanese command.
 The political question doctrine has remained a barrier for challenges under Article 9.
 Under the "clear mistake" rule developed by the Court, it defers to the political branches on Article 9 issues so long as the act is "not obviously unconstitutional and void."

 Other notable cases on the political question doctrine in Japan include the Tomabechi case, which concerned whether the dissolution of the Diet was valid.
 In the Tomabechi case, the Court also decided against judicial review by implicitly invoking the political question doctrine, citing the separation of powers as justification.
 In addition, the Court announced that in political question cases not related to Article 9, the clear mistake rule does not apply and judicial review is categorically prohibited.

+Philippines

+In Avelino v.
+Cuenco, the Supreme Court of the Philippines refused to rule on who between José Avelino and Mariano Cuenco was the legitimate president of the Senate of the Philippines, thus denying Avelino's quo warranto petition questioning Cuenco's election.